cheribaker/garden/content/notes/project-mars.md

 ## WIP Notes

-4/2/23 - I'm 24,000 words in and chuffed at the feedback I've gotten so far.
+6/20/23 - 71,000 words and racing toward the finish line 4/02/23 - I'm 24,000 words in and chuffed at the feedback I've gotten so far.
 This is fun!